 A naïve young woman of lowly means (Joan Fontaine), whose lack of confidence keeps her from so much as revealing her name, has met the dashing and wealthy Maxim de Winter (Laurence Olivier), owner of the renowned Manderley estate.
 The two marry after a whirlwind courtship of only two weeks.
 It is Maxim’s second marriage; his first wife, Rebecca, tragically drowned in a sailing accident only a year before.

-Quite in love, yet unprepared for the demands her married lifestyle requires, the young bride’s insecurities are played upon by both the forbidding and foreboding long-time Manderley housekeeper, Mrs. Danvers (Judith Anderson) and Rebecca’s rakish cousin, Jack Favell (George Sanders).
+Quite in love, yet unprepared for the demands of her new life, the new bride finds her insecurities played upon by both the forbidding and foreboding long-time Manderley housekeeper, Mrs. Danvers (Judith Anderson) and Rebecca’s rakish cousin, Jack Favell (George Sanders).
 The late Rebecca still has a stronghold on the entire estate, and the new Mrs. de Winter finds herself faltering under it.

 An unexpected discovery leads to a shocking revelation, and the newlywed couple teeter on the brink of credibility and consequences.